Blockheads-2/Blockheads2022-23Prog/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/common/gps/readme.md

 ## GPS

-The array `positionArr` has 4 indicies
+The array `positionArr` has 4 indices

 [
 x position,